Who we are

 You are here:

-Isolation and characterization of mesenchymal stem cells from adipose tissue
+Isolation and characterization of mesenchymal stem cells from tissue of amnion after cesarean section

 Slovakia (SloMSA) - University of Pavol Jozef Safarik, Košice